apiato/documentation/_docs/miscellaneous/contribution.md

 All you have to do is navigate to `_docs/` folder, find the markdown `.md` file that you want to update *(all files are named as they are in the site menu)*, update or add the text, the commit.

 > You do not need to build the site locally.
 Just edit the markdown files and submit your PR.
-Github will build the site for us.
+GitHub will build the site for us.

 ### Documentation Tips: